iclectic/madlib-spaCy/README.md

 # Python MadLib

--This is a Python program that prompts the user to enter adjectives, nouns, and verbs to fill in the blanks of a MadLib story.
+-This is a Python program that prompts the user to enter adjectives, nouns, and a verb to fill in the blanks of a MadLib story.

--The program uses the spaCy library to validate the input and ensure that the user enters adjectives, nouns, and verbs as required.
+-The program uses the spaCy library to validate the input and ensure that the user enters adjectives, nouns, and a verb as required.

 ### Usage